madpawel/terraform-powersupply-module/README.md

 Terraform module that can turn off/on environment based on ec2 tag.
 We can also define hours when environment should turn off or on, or contral it manualy

+Module create lambda function, that is doing all the work.

 example :

 Power on: